sous-chefs/postgresql/README.md

 not running in `solo` mode.
 If you're using `chef-solo`, you'll need to set the attribute `node['postgresql']['password']['postgres']` in your node's `json_attribs` file or in a role.

+On Debian family systems, SSL will be enabled, as the packages on Debian/Ubuntu also generate the SSL certificates.
+If you use another platform and wish to use SSL in postgresql, then generate your SSL certificates and distribute them in your own cookbook, and set the `node['postgresql']['config']['ssl']` attribute to true in your role/cookboook/node.

 License and Author
 ==================